fau-fablab/uacs-hardware/README.md

 PCB
 ---

-The terminal is build from two stacked pcbs in order to save space.<br />
+The terminal is built from two stacked pcbs in order to save space.<br />
 Eagle Layout files and datasheets of used components can be found under [/pcb](../v2.0/pcb).

 Firmware